saket/cascade/README.md

 ![demo](demo.gif)

 `cascade` builds nested popup menus with smooth height animations.
-It is designed to be a *drop-in* replacement for [PopupMenu](https://developer.android.com/reference/androidx/appcompat/widget/PopupMenu) so using it in your project is beautifully only a word away:
+It is designed to be a *drop-in* replacement for [PopupMenu](https://developer.android.com/reference/androidx/appcompat/widget/PopupMenu) so using it in your project is beautifully only a word away.
+Try out the [sample app](https://github.com/saket/cascade/releases/download/1.0.0/cascade_v1.0.0_sample.apk) to see it in action.

 ```groovy
 implementation "me.saket.cascade:cascade:1.0.0"